micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 ### Implementation of loading the Python runtime
 By far the hardest part of developing PyDevice was starting the Python runtime.
 Starting a virtual environment from c++ code is not trivial, and the process is poorly documented and extremely complex (a partial documentation of how the Python runtime locates dependencies can be found [here](https://github.com/python/cpython/blob/main/Modules/getpath.py)).
 The complication is, in part, caused by the following:

 * c++ code that interfaces with Python should load the Python runtime.
-The standard way to do this is to link the code with an import library, which causes the Python runtime to be loaded when the c++ code is loaded.
+The _standard_ way to do this is to link the code with an import library, which causes the Python runtime to be loaded when the c++ code is loaded.
 The caveats here are:
-  1) the OS needs to locate the Python dll, which is only possible if Python is on the system path or installed globally.
-  2) the exact version of Python needs to be known at compile time.
+  1) the exact version of Python needs to be known at compile time.
 This means that if the plugin is built using Python 3.10, it will not work with Python 3.9, or Python 3.10 or any other Python version on the system of the user.
+  2) The OS should be able to locate the runtime dll for exactly that version, or it should be distributed along with the device adapter.
   3) If the Python runtime cannot be found, the plugin fails to load altogether, without any error message, making it hard for the user to find out what is going on.

-* To work around the second issues, Python defines a 'stable' API that allows linking against a generic `python3.dll` file, which then loads the runtime that is available on the system.
+* In an attempt to mitigate these issues, Python defines a 'stable' API that allows linking against a generic `python3.dll` file, which then loads the runtime that is available on the system.
 This approach, however, has many problems on its own:
   1) With this approach, the plugin always loads the Python version that is present on the system path.
 There is no way to configure it to use a different Python version.
 So, a global Python installation must be available and there is no option to choose a different Python version (e.g. when using a virtual environment).
   2) The 'stable' API is not very stable.
 In particular, the way the Python runtime is initialized is now deprecated, with no stable alternative provided.
 Therefore, like most projects, PyDevice uses the deprecated functions, which still work.
 The drawback of these functions is that the Python runtime does not report an error when initialization fails.
 Instead, it terminates (crashes) the program.
   3) The 'stable' API does not support the buffer protocol for all Python versions, meaning that it is not possible to pass arrays to Python code except when explicitly relying on the `numpy` C API, which is very sensitive to a correct configuration of the Python paths and Python version, and version of the C-API (see [here](https://numpy.org/devdocs/user/troubleshooting-importerror.html)).

-To work around these issues, PyDevice imports the python runtime dynamically (known as delay loading).
-This way, the Python runtime is loaded only when the plugin is loaded, and the exact version of Python does not need to be known at compile time.
+To work around all the issues above, PyDevice imports the python runtime dynamically (known as delay loading).
+This way, the Python runtime is loaded only when the plugin is loaded, and the user can specify which version of Python to use exactly.
+Here are the steps that PyDevice takes to load the runtime:

 1) First, the `PythonEnvironment` is used to locate the correct virtual environment or global installation.
-2) The `pyvenv.cfg` configuration file is then used to locate the Python runtime, allowing the correct version of Python to be used.
+2) The `home` entry in the `pyvenv.cfg` configuration file in that virtual environment is then used to locate the Python runtime, allowing the correct version of Python to be used.
-3) The `pythonXX.dll` runtime is loaded dynamically using `LoadLibrary`.
+3) The `pythonXX.dll` runtime from that location is loaded dynamically using `LoadLibrary`.

 To facilitate delay-loading the dll, the `DELAYLOAD` support of Visual Studio is used.
 This way, there is almost no overhead in the c++ code.
 Instead of using `Python.h`, a list of function signatures for the stable API is included in `stable.h`, and functions for the buffer protocol are included in `buffer.h`.
 Have a look at `stable.cpp` to see how the Python runtime is loaded.
 For this automatic delay loading to work, the linker needs access to the file `python39.lib`.
 Note that this file is not actually used for linking anything, only to provide the linker with the information about which functions are present in the delay-loaded Python dll.
 Therefore, the result will not depend on the version of Python that was used to build the plugin.